Code-Institute-Submissions/conundrum/README.md

 ### Strategy
 - Design an app for those interested in solving logic based riddles.
 - As a user I would expect to be asked a question.
-If I answer correctly I would receive some form of points and move onto the next question.
+If I answered correctly, I would receive some form of points and move onto the next question.
 If I answer incorrectly, I would expect to see negative points and be able to try and guess the answer again.
 If I couldn't guess the answer I'd expect to be able to skip to the next question.

 ### Scope
 #### features

-##### Head and Footer
+##### Header and Footer
 - A navigation bar with two links.
 One that redirects to the index page and the other that redirects to the leaderboard.
-- A page icon that redirects to the index page
+- A page icon that redirects to the index page.
 - A GitHub icon that opens a new page to my GitHub repository.

 ##### index
 - A login page where a visitor can create a username in the input field.

 ##### Question page.
 - A welcome message is displayed greeting the user by their name.
-The box fades away when the "close" button is pressed
 - There is a section where the questions are displayed.
-The user has a input field to enter their answer to the question or button to skip to the next question.
+- The user has a input field to enter their answer or a button to skip to the next question.
-- When the user answers incorrectly, their answer will be displayed in the section next to the question.
+- When the user answers incorrectly, their answer will be displayed in the incorrect guesses section.
 - There is a bar that displays the users current score, remaining amount of guesses and a button that when clicked, displays the games rules and scoring.
-- If the users remaining guesses reaches 0 than the question be skipped to the next question.
+- If the users remaining guesses reaches 0 than the question will be skipped to the next question.

 ##### leaderboard page
 - Once the user has been through all of the questions, the page gets redirected to the leaderboard.
 - This show the users final score and a different message will display if they got on the leaderboard or not.
 - A table shows the top ten scores and the name of the user that obtained that score.
-- If the user tries to go back, the page is redirected to the index page.

 ### Wire Frames
 - [Wire Frames](https://github.com/brettcutt/conundrum/blob/master/static/images/wireframes/wireframe.md)